praveentcom/applaunch-wiki/data/content/refund.md

 ### 1.1 Third-Party Processing

-**APP_NAME** is distributed through third-party mobile app stores:
+{{APP_NAME}} is distributed through third-party mobile app stores:

 - **Apple App Store** (for iOS devices: iPhone, iPad, iPod Touch)
 - **Google Play Store** (for Android devices)

-All financial transactions, including purchases, subscriptions, in-app purchases, and refunds, are processed and managed by these app store platforms, not directly by **COMPANY_NAME**.
+All financial transactions, including purchases, subscriptions, in-app purchases, and refunds, are processed and managed by these app store platforms, not directly by {{COMPANY_NAME}}.

 ### 1.2 Dual Policy Structure

 Refunds are subject to:

 1. **App Store Policies:** Apple's and Google's respective refund policies
-2. **Our Policy:** **APP_NAME**'s refund eligibility criteria as outlined below
+2. **Our Policy:** {{APP_NAME}}'s refund eligibility criteria as outlined below

 Both policies apply to your purchase.
 In cases of conflict, consumer protection laws in your jurisdiction will prevail.